top of page

 • Struggle with confidence

-• Rely on mechanics alone
+• Rely solely on mechanics

 • Plateau early